Back to All Posts

 What You Can Do to Avoid Long ER Waits

-One of the most useful steps is choosing the right care setting.
+One of the most effective steps is choosing the right entry point based on symptom severity.

 Symptom Severity Recommended Care Setting Examples

-Low acuity Walk-in clinic or urgent care Mild fever, sore throat, ear pain, minor sprains
+Low acuity Walk-in clinic or urgent care Mild fever, sore throat, ear pain, minor injuries

-Moderate uncertainty Telehealth or nurse triage Ongoing symptoms without severe escalation
+Moderate uncertainty Telehealth or nurse advice lines Ongoing symptoms without clear escalation

 Emergent Emergency department Chest pain, severe breathing difficulty, stroke symptoms, major trauma